olssonik/thermal-detection/README.md

 # High temperature recognition

-Purpose of this project is to use computer vision and recognize hot temperatures on a thermal camera recordings.
+Purpose of this project is to use computer vision and recognise hot temperatures on a thermal camera recordings.

 ## Requirements